odinuv/web/articles/web-applications/rest-api.md

 `/user/123/reservation` to list all existing reservations for particular user.
 To get details of actual reservation, use endpoint `/user/123/reservation/456` etc.

-The dilemma is where to stop the nesting, is it better to nest or to use query parameters for filtering:
+The dilemma is where to stop the nesting, is it better to nest or to use query parameters for filtering?

 - `/user/123/reservation`
 - `/reservation?user_id=123`